What Is Depression, Anyway?: The Synapse Hypothesis

 My remaining skepticism is mostly based on a worry that anyone can do this with anything.
 The body is so interconnected, and there’s so much bad biology research out there, that I worry that if I said that the real cause of depression was, uh, thickness of the blood, I could find some way that all of those lines of research above affected blood thickness.

 A quick demonstration: glucocorticoids can cause thicker blood, inflammation can cause thicker blood, SSRIs cause thinner blood, folate causes thinner blood.
-This only draws in four of the six lines, and they’re pointing in opposite directions, but I’m sure a sufficiently creative theory could bring in homeostasis and tolerance overshoot to clear up that tiny little flaw.
+Huh, actually that’s kind of creepy.

 My point isn’t that the (very respectable) academic research on depression is anywhere near this silly.
 It’s just to explain why I can hear a theory that seems to explain everything beautifully and my only reaction is “Eh, sounds like it has potential, let’s see what happens.”